pes18fan/codedump/README.md

 A large number of programs for doing various basic things in C; written as I learnt the language.

+### coa

+Some binary arithmetic algorithms for Computer Organization & Architecture (COA).

 ### cpp

 Similar to the folder `c`, but for C++.

+### data_communication

+MATLAB/Octave programs to learn the basics of signal manipulation.

 ### dsa